-These financial statements of the Company for the year ended 31 December 2024 were approved for issue on 26 May 2025 by the Management of the Company.
+These financial statements of the Company for the period ended 30 June 2025 are unaudited.

 Konstantin Pavlov

 Managing director

 1 General Information

 The Ultima Global Markets Qazaqstan Limited (former BCS Global Markets Qazaqstan Limited) (hereinafter the "Company") was registered on 18 October 2022 as a Private Company of the Astana International Financial Centre (AIFC) under the identification number 221040900440 in accordance with the Constitutional Law of the Republic of Kazakhstan "On the Astana International Financial Centre" and the legislation of AIFC.
 The Company has changed its name to The Ultima Global Markets Qazaqstan Limited on 10/12/2024 and it was certified by the Register of Astana International Financial Center.